Treecord/Treecord/README.md

 #### Install Script

-As good practice, always reed what a script does before running it!
+As good practice, always read what a script does before running it!

 1) Create a new keystore with the following command.
 You can use any dummy information, with `Treecord` as the password.
 ```sh